luisoutomaior/PyMMO/README.md

 ````

+Adjust network settings by changing IP and port values in macro.py according to your needs.

 ### In-game commands:
 - **Move** your character via up/right/left/down keyboard arrows.
 - **Attack** an enemy or another player by pressing space.
 This will damage the entity you are overlapping with, and it can damage both "enemy" and "player" entities.
+When HP bar reaches zero, the entity is killed and removed from the server.
 - **Chat** in-game by pressing any lowercase letter to write text to the in-game chat floatting bubble.
 Press enter to publish the text bubble you entered to all other players in the scene.